mdn/content/files/en-us/mdn/contribute/processes/matching_features_to_browser_version/index.md

 ### Searchfox

-The [Searchfox](https://searchfox.org/) web site provides another method you can use to search Firefox source code.
+The [Searchfox](https://searchfox.org/) website provides another method you can use to search Firefox source code.
 Searchfox is a tool that indexes the Firefox repositories (most usefully, the main [mozilla-central source code](https://searchfox.org/mozilla-central/source) and, interesting, the [WHATWG HTML specification is indexed](https://searchfox.org/whatwg-html/source) as well).

 ## Opera